wp-plugins/amazonsimpleadmin/readme.txt

 http://www.wp-amazon-plugin.com/guide/

 == Change Log ==

+= 0.9.13 =
+* New feature: Added support for indian country store.
+You can now advertise with Amazon India.
+* New feature: ASA is ready for translation.
+It supports english and german so far.
+* Layout adjustments for the new WordPress 3.8 backend.
+* Minor bug fixes

 = 0.9.12 =
 * New feature: New cache option: Do not use cache when logged in as admin